 If you like to ride a bike, any kind of bike, then Cambridge is the place for you.

 - Ditch the car and get around Cambridge by bike.
 You see so much more when you explore the town by bike.
 We have wide cycle friendly footpaths, green belts, cycle lanes, a 40km main street zones and the Te Awa River Ride to help you get around safely.
 There are numerous bike racks to lock up to, and the local cafes and retailers are well accustomed to bikes parking up nearby.
 Don’t have a bike?
-Hire one while you are here from the i-SITE, Podium Lodge or Top Ten Holiday park.
-E-Bikes are also available, and you can grab a Map from the Cambridge i-SITE.
+Hire one while you are here from Riverside Adventures at the Velodrome.
+E-Bikes are also available, and you can grab a Map from the Cambridge isite Visitor Information Centre.

 - BMX – where our Olympians train!
 Cambridge BMX Park is located on Milton Street in Leamington. check out their facility and information here, new members are always welcome – just rock up on a Thursday night to Points Hut and talk to a committee member for information.

-- Ride like a pro at the Avantidrome when you book in for a session at the Velodrome Track!!
+- Ride like a pro at the Grassroots Trust Velodrome when you book in for a session at the Velodrome Track!!
 This is exhilarating and anyone who can ride a bike can book in for a “Have-a-go” Session, as long as you are of a certain height (over 135cm) or ability.
 Their experienced staff take your nerves away as they expertly guide you through the process.
-Do it!! https://www.avantidrome.co.nz/
+Do it!! www.velodrome.nz

 - Need to hire a bike?
-Bike and E-Bike Hire – this can be arranged for all sizes, plus all the accessories you will need such as helmets, pumps, trailers, kids bike seats etc, from the Cambridge I-SITE.
-Book in advance over summer. https://www.cambridge.co.nz/things-to-do/bike-hire-at-the-i-site/
+Bike and e-bike hire – this can be arranged for all sizes, plus all the accessories you will need such as helmets, pumps, trailers, kids bike seats from Riverside Adventures Book in advance over summer

 - Help my bike needs some love!
-Bike Shops – Spoken, Evo Cycles and the Stihl Shop can service your bikes and sell bikes, parts and accessories.
+Bike Shops – Riverside Adventures at the Velodrome, Spoken, Evo Cycles and the Stihl Shop can service your bikes and sell bikes, parts and accessories.

 79 Queen Street, Cambridge